 The Grand Café first opened in 1874.
 In the restaurant, Henrik Ibsen would eat his daily lunch and Edvard Munch once saw his offer to swap the painting ‘Sick Girl’ in return for 100 steak dinners turned down.
 In 2016, more than 140 years later, a new era has begun.
 The restaurant reopened in a totally renewed look and an extensive wine cellar.

 Management of cultural heritage

 This was not a typical logo, branding or design project.
 This was management of cultural heritage and the goal was to create a bridge between history and the present, bringing to life the restaurants past glory in a contemporary context.

 The diagonal / slash is a central graphic element in the identity.
 Illustrating the bridge between then and now.
 This symbol is in reference to what NY Times calls the "slash generation", embracing various careers that overlap and cross-promote each other (IT consultant / photographer / DJ / entrepreneur).
 This is also relevant for the Kristiania Bohème that were regulars in the restaurants early years (bohemian / writer / anarchist).

 The French Modern typeface of the nineteenth century, often called Didot after the famous French printing dynasty who popularized the style, is the serif typeface of choice to communicate elegance and sophistication.
-Le Jeune, designed by Commercial Type, is a perfect choice for a cuisine looking to the modern french brasserie.
+Le Jeune, designed by Commercial Type in 2016, is a perfect choice for a cuisine looking to the modern french brasserie.

 Cards, menus and other elements in the restaurant are minimalistic with a high-end execution through choice of quality paper, a hairline of Luxor gold foiled slash and custom hand crafted leather binding.
 These elements should not compete for attention with the food, interior or colourful guests.